 “Buffer” border zones

 In this context, China is seeking to understand how the virus was able to cross its great health wall.
-Chinese media say the virus spread to Xi’an via the air conditioning system at the airport where a plane from Pakistan with many sick people landed just before this new outbreak.
+Chinese media report that the virus spread to Xi’an via the air conditioning system at the airport where a plane from Pakistan with many sick people landed just before this new outbreak.

-The government, which is still shaking up the threat of a virus coming from abroad, is studying the possibility of creating buffer zones made up of border towns with Russia and Mongolia (to the north), and Burma and Vietnam (to the south) .
+The government, still alerted to the threat of a virus coming from abroad, is studying the possibility of creating buffer zones made up of border towns with Russia and Mongolia (to the north), and Burma and Vietnam (to the south) .
 Other areas are planned around international airports like Xi’an, Canton, Shanghai, Beijing and Tianjin and around major freight ports like Ningbo (in the east).
 In these “buffer zones” zero tolerance will apply with total quarantine in the slightest case and permanent surveillance of residents, and regular disinfection of buildings.
 At the Vietnamese border, several smugglers were arrested and exhibited in public (with their names displayed on signs hung around their necks) for having crossed the border illegally and “brought the virus” to China.

 L’application L’Express